cloudogu/terraform-provider-redmine/docs/development/development_en.md

 IDs in general are also a thing that are hard to test against in acceptance tests.
 This is because already existing data or entity insertion sequence may lead to different IDs than expected.

-To avoid having to manually adjust new authentication tokens with each new Redmine instance, the make target `make fetch-api-token` creates the file `examples/api_token.auto.tfvars`.
-This file will be read by Terraform during execution.
-All variables (including the variable `apikey`) must be declared to Terraform.
-This declaration is done in the file `examples/variables.tf`.

 ### Notable changes in the used Redmine configuration